santoshkulkarni1986/Data-Driven-Framework-Playwright-TypeScript/README.md

   ```powershell
   npx monocart show-report FinalReports/monocart-report/index.html
   ```
-- Custom reports are available in the `FinalReports/` directory after test execution.
+- Custom reports are available in the `FinalReports/` directory after the test execution.

 ### Project Scripts
 - Add custom scripts in `package.json` as needed for your workflow.